 Male dancers would perform on the bar as bartenders poured drinks around them.
 On the smallish stage on the dance-floor drag performers such as Candy Stevens that would perform bizarre acts with a five foot snake while fire-eating.
 Other drag performers were “The Famous Yuba” who was one of the first performers there and who stayed until the end.
 Loretta Fox, Dana Terrell, “The Long Legged Lady of The Night…”Arien West, Diana del Rio, The Amazing Electrifying Grace, Brandon Forte, and Ruby Rims the infamous singing waiter from Marie’s Crisis wound perform.

 Downstairs was the coat-check run by the ever jovial Patrick.
-Another small bar and large screen playing gay male porn and behind the screen was a cavernous backroom where it was dark and never boring.
-(Rumour has it that there were tunnels beneath that ran directly to the piers.)
+There was another small bar downstairs and a large screen on which gay male porn of the period was played.
+Behind the screen was a cavernous backroom where it was dark and never boring and shouts of “Gentlemen watch your wallets.” would echo through it as Patrick called out the warning every 15 – 20 minutes.
+(Rumor has it that there were tunnels beneath The Anvil that ran directly to the piers.
+But it was never proven)

-Patrons would emerge sopped with sweat and wearing sunglasses after a long Saturday night in the dawns light only and pass people from bordering neighborhoods going to church.
+Patrons would emerge sopped with sweat and wearing sunglasses after a long Saturday night in the dawns early light only to pass people from bordering neighborhoods going to early Sunday morning Mass.
 (It happened to me.)

 Because of the era involved there are no interior photographs of the Anvil available to publish.
-But it was really nothing spectacular and it was not the inside of The Anvil that made it what it was.
-It was the patrons, many of whom are gone now which is why it is important to remember these scared gay spaces of yesterday.
+But it was really nothing spectacular.
+You see it was not the inside of The Anvil that made it what it was.
+It was the patrons, gay men who many of whom are gone now which is why it is important to remember these scared gay spaces of yesterday.

 The Anvil was closed in 1986 another victim of the AIDS epidemic and the clean-up ou “sex establishments” in NYC.
 And while The Anvil is long gone, the Liberty Inn lives on as a hot-sheet rent-by-the hour hotel.